jesalnmistry/jesalnmistry.github.io/_posts/2019-07-11-humans-and-how-they-make-you-feel.md

 Never underestimate the power of a simple act of kindness.
 So, the next time you take that uber, place an order with a waiter, or talking with customer service, don't forget to smile & acknowledge their efforts.
 You never know, you could just end up making their day!

-Because I truly belive that, "People may forget what you said, what you did, but they will never forget how you made them feel." :)
+Because I truly belive that being nice is highly underrated, and that "People may forget what you said, what you did, but they will never forget how you made them feel." :)